 - Analysis of eye secretions: Secretion samples from the eye may help to identify the bacteria.

 - Imaging: Magnetic resonance imaging (MRI) and computed tomography (CT) may be used to find a foreign object, abscess, or rupture of the eye.

 In most cases, your doctor may recommend treatments after the clinical diagnosis.
 CT scans are usually ordered to rule out orbital cellulitis and identify intracranial complications.
 Blood tests are not always suggested since they can be negative in several cases.

 The treatment varies depending on the age of the child and the severity of the disease.
 However, two weeks of appropriate treatment can cure periorbital cellulitis.

 In severe cases, children, especially those below one year of age, may require hospitalization.
+Hospitalization occurs to provide intravenous antibiotics and treat associated complications.
 Older children with mild infection can be treated with oral antibiotics in outpatient settings.